crusher-dev/crusher/README.md

 Crusher is a new **fast testing framework**, it's opinionated and takes **low-code first** approach.
-Start by creating a test by just browsing your website and adding assertion when needed.
+Create test by browsing your website and adding assertion when needed.

 An alternative to slow workflows built and unreliable & slow libraries (w high learning curve), gluing tools, repetitive script.